-It fits though, and there is something to be learned from how home sellers have approached the often arduous task of putting their home on the market, and more importantly, closing the transaction.
+It fits though, and there is something to be learned from how home sellers have approached the often arduous task of putting their home on the market, and more importantly, turning them into residential real estate sales.

 Effective Home Sellers Habit #1: Be Realistic